 Empowering Women in Arts and Entertainment in Partnership with TIME’S UP Foundation, featuring Kristen Marston

 Welcome back to our interview series, ‘Empowering Women in Arts and Entertainment’ in partnership with TIME’S UP Foundation.
 For our third installment, we spoke to Kristen Marston, culture and entertainment advocacy director at Color of Change.
-Marston has dedicated her career to creating positive change within the entertainment industry by developing culturally-informed media for companies like Netflix, Disney, Amazon, HBO Max, MTV, NBC and more, and has advised on over 100 major film and television projects to tell powerful stories that create long-lasting social change.
+Marston has dedicated her career to creating positive and long-lasting change within the entertainment industry by developing culturally-informed media for companies like Netflix, Disney, Amazon, HBO Max, MTV, NBC and more, and has advised on over 100 major film and television projects to tell powerful stories that create positive and long-lasting social change.

 What first drew you to the entertainment industry (and eventually to becoming a narrative strategist and impact advisor) and how was the climate for women when you first started working?